-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
 We may also increase or decrease the number of shares we are offering.
 An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$ million, assuming the initial public offering price stays the same.

-We currently expect to use the net proceeds from this offering: (1) to expand our life sciences commercial operations to grow and support the installed base of our products among life sciences research customers in the United States and internationally; (2) to improve and update our Simoa technology and instruments and to develop additional assays, including assays for nucleic acid detection; (3) to support the launch of our new Quanterix SR instrument, currently scheduled for launch in 2018; (4) to potentially move into a larger corporate headquarters in order to have the appropriate infrastructure to support the increase in our employee base in addition to an increase in our manufacturing footprint; (5) to pursue regulatory approvals or clearances to develop instruments, assay kits and consumables in areas outside of life science research, including potentially LDTs, IVD tests and other markets, and, subject to receipt of such necessary regulatory approvals or clearances, to develop such instruments, assay kits and consumables; and (7) for working capital and other general corporate purposes.
+We currently expect to use the net proceeds from this offering: (1) to expand our life sciences commercial operations to grow and support the installed base of our products among life sciences research customers in the United States and internationally; (2) to improve and update our Simoa technology and instruments and to develop additional assays, including assays for nucleic acid detection; (3) to support the launch of our new Quanterix SR instrument, currently scheduled for launch in 2018; (4) to potentially move into a larger corporate headquarters in order to have the appropriate infrastructure to support the increase in our employee base in addition to an increase in our manufacturing footprint; (5) to pursue regulatory approvals or clearances to develop instruments, assay kits and consumables in areas outside of life science research, including potentially LDTs, IVD tests and other markets, and, subject to receipt of such necessary regulatory approvals or clearances, to develop such instruments, assay kits and consumables; (6) to potentially pursue acquisitions or other business development opportunities; and (7) for working capital and other general corporate purposes.
 We do not currently market our products outside of the research use only market in part because we do not have the regulatory clearances that would be necessary for us to do so, nor have we begun the process of obtaining any such regulatory clearances.
-If we decide to pursue the marketing of products in areas other than the research use only market, we may require additional funds to pursue any required regulatory approvals or clearances.
+Furthermore, we may require additional funds to pursue any required regulatory approvals or clearances.